fpaskali/trus-segmentation/README.md

 # Automatic segmentation of prostate in TRUS images using modified V-net convolutional neural network

-This is final fully commented version of the code used in my master thesis "Automatic prostate segmentation in transrectal ultrasound images using modified V-net convolutional neural network" [[Full text](https://opus.hs-furtwangen.de/frontdoor/index/index/start/0/rows/10/sortfield/score/sortorder/desc/searchtype/simple/query/segmentation+prostate/docId/7343)].
+This is the final fully commented version of the code used in my master thesis "Automatic prostate segmentation in transrectal ultrasound images using modified V-net convolutional neural network" [[Full text](https://opus.hs-furtwangen.de/frontdoor/index/index/start/0/rows/10/sortfield/score/sortorder/desc/searchtype/simple/query/segmentation+prostate/docId/7343)].
-The repository contains all scripts for complete analysis.
-They are organized in 5 logical modules.
+The repository contains all scripts for complete analysis, which are organized into 5 logical modules.

 ![workflow](figures/workflow.png)

 ## Preprocessing (preprocessing.py, augment.py)
 ### Preprocessing
-Often the original medical images have very high resolution and might be heavy on system resources.
-To address this issue different preprocessing methods are utilized, such as cropping of the region of interest, rescaling and normalization.
+Often, the original medical images have very high resolution and might be heavy on system resources.
+To address this issue different preprocessing methods are utilized, such as cropping of the region of interest, rescaling, and normalization.

 ### Augmentation
-The essential step when working with limited sample size.
-The scripts includes a collection of numpy and scipy function, as well as a function for probabilistic augmentation used for hyperparameter optimization.
-This function generate augmented images on fly during the hyperparameter optimization, while the frequency of each type of augmentation can be specified when calling the function.
+Augmentation is a essential step when working with a limited sample size.
+The scripts include a collection of numpy and scipy functions, as well as a function for probabilistic augmentation used for hyperparameter optimization.
+This function generate augmented images on the fly during the hyperparameter optimization, while the frequency of each type of augmentation can be specified when calling the function.

 ## Hyperparameter optimization (hyper_param_optimization.py)

-Training of a robust model requires a lot of time.
-To reduce the period of time needed for a search for optimal model, hyperparameter optimization was introduced.
+Training a robust model requires a lot of time.
+To reduce the time needed for a search for an optimal model, hyperparameter optimization was introduced.
 The hyperparameter optimization script is built upon Keras Tuner.
-A custom tuner is implemented that search the best augmentation methods and parameters, a dynamic V-net model (choosing between different loss functions and different model depth).
+A custom tuner has been implemented that search for the best augmentation methods and parameters, a dynamic V-net model (choosing between different loss functions and different model depth).
 A tuning example can be found in hyper_param_optimization.py.

 ## Training and testing (train_test.py)
-By using a Data manager (data.py) the preprocessed data is read and piped in to the fit function.
-During the training session various metrics are measured and saved, namely loss, accuracy and Sørensen–Dice.
+By using a Data manager (data.py) the preprocessed data is read and piped into the fit function.
+During the training session, various metrics are measured and saved, namely loss, accuracy, and Sørensen–Dice.

-Testing uses saved model to predict the prostate structure on preprocessed test images as 3D binary mask.
+Testing uses a saved model to predict the prostate structure on preprocessed test images as a 3D binary mask.
 For preprocessing of the test images the same preprocessing steps and scripts are used.

 ## Post-processing (postprocessing.py)
-The initial prediction might contain false positive, thus we introduced postprocessing step.
-In this step, the images are analysed layer by layer and on each layer only the bigest structure is saved.
-This significantly reduces the number of false positives and improve metrics as Hausdorf distance and Average surface distance.
+The initial prediction might contain false positives, thus we introduced the postprocessing step.
+In this step, the images are analyzed layer by layer and on each layer, only the largest structure is saved.
+This significantly reduces the number of false positives and improves metrics as Hausdorf distance and Average surface distance.

 ## Metrics (metrics.py)
 Measures Dice score, Jaccard score, Hausdorf, Average Surface Distance.

 ## Models
-For the analysis two types of models were used, based on V-net model.
-A four level and a five level V-net neural network.
-Additionaly, there is a dynamic model which has several hyperparameters and it is intended to be used for hyperparameter optimization.
+For the analysis, two types of models were used, based on the V-net model, a four-level and a five-level V-net neural network.
+Additionally, there is a dynamic model which has several hyperparameters and it is intended to be used for hyperparameter optimization.

 ### V-net (4 lvl) model
 ![4 lvl model](figures/Vnet%20network%20model%204lvl.png)